Suspended Air Flotation (SAF) System Safety Hazards

 1. High-Pressure Components

-- mechanical failure in air compression systems Risk of
+- Risk of mechanical failure in air compression systems

-- sudden bursts Malfunctioning valves/pipelines may cause
+- Malfunctioning valves/pipelines may cause sudden bursts

-- projectile injuries to nearby operators Potential for
+- Potential for projectile injuries to nearby operators

-- pressure testing and maintenance Requires regular
+- Requires regular pressure testing and maintenance

 2. Chemical Hazards

-- corrosive/toxic chemicals (coagulants, flocculants) Use of
+- Use of corrosive/toxic chemicals (coagulants, flocculants)

-- inhalation, skin contact, ingestion Exposure risks:
+- Exposure risks: inhalation, skin contact, ingestion

-- skin irritation to poisoning Health effects range from
+- Health effects range from skin irritation to poisoning

-- PPE and proper handling procedures Requires
+- Requires PPE and proper handling procedures

 3. Confined Space Risks

-- hazardous gases (CH₄, H₂S) Tanks/chambers may accumulate
+- Tanks/chambers may accumulate hazardous gases (CH₄, H₂S)

-- asphyxiation or gas poisoning Potential for
+- Potential for asphyxiation or gas poisoning

-- proper ventilation and gas detection Requires
+- Requires proper ventilation and gas detection

-- confined space entry permits and monitoring Need for
+- Need for confined space entry permits and monitoring

 4. Electrical Hazards

-- pumps, compressors, control systems Present in
+- Present in pumps, compressors, control systems

-- faulty wiring or improper grounding Risks from
+- Risks from faulty wiring or improper grounding

 - Wet conditions increase shock potential

-- regular electrical inspections Requires
+- Requires regular electrical inspections

 Safety Mitigation Measures